 In 1938, Walter became one of the founding officers of the American Skaters Guild, a precursor of the Professional Skaters Guild of America and Professional Skaters Association.
 In 1940 and 1948, he served as the President of the American Skaters Guild.
 In 1950, he briefly chaired the Professional Skaters Guild of America.

 Walter Arian's Canadian Tango.
 Photo courtesy "Skating" magazine.

 An innovator in every sense, Walter invented a compulsory dance in 1942 - the Canadian Tango.
 Although the dance never ultimately 'caught on', it enjoyed a brief period of popularity.
 In the forties, he taught at the Cleveland Skating Club.
-Among his many students was a young David Jenkins.
+Among his many students were a young David and Hayes Alan Jenkins.
 He became a naturalized U.S. citizen in 1948.
 In January of 1953, he travelled to Toronto to organize the funeral of his sister.
 While there, he tragically passed away on January 16, 1953 of a heart attack.
 He was only forty six.

 Skate Guard is a blog dedicated to preserving the rich, colourful and fascinating history of figure skating and archives hundreds of compelling features and interviews in a searchable format for readers worldwide.
 Though there never has been nor will there be a charge for access to these resources, you taking the time to 'like' on the blog's Facebook page at http://www.facebook.com/SkateGuard would be so very much appreciated.
 Already 'liking'?
 Consider sharing this feature for others via social media.
 It would make all the difference in the blog reaching a wider audience.
 Have a question or comment regarding anything you have read here or have a suggestion for a topic related to figure skating history you would like to see covered?
 I'd love to hear from you!
 Learn the many ways you can reach out at http://skateguard1.blogspot.ca/p/contact.html.